 - chips and potatoes that are roasted or creamy

-- choose low salt and low sugar breakfast cereals instead of sugar coated cereals
+- opt for low salt and low sugar breakfast cereals instead of sugar-coated cereals

-- choose sauces that are vegetable or tomato based rather than creamy
+- go for sauces that are vegetable or tomato based rather than creamy

 - go for curries that are dry - avoid creamy or coconut-based

 - ask for any dressings on the side

 - try to stay away from butter or buttery sauces, oily dressings and mayonnaise even in potato salad or coleslaw

 - when ordering from a menu, don't be afraid to ask how a dish is cooked

 Here are a few more tips for achieving a healthier meal when eating out: